 Aim of the Master’s Thesis

-A thesis is an extended piece of academic research, written by the student in consultation with a supervisor who possesses expertise in the relevant field.
-The thesis demonstrates the student’s capability of analysing existing literature in a critical manner, and of conducting their own independent research using primary sources/empirical data as appropriate for their chosen discipline.
-Moreover, this process must be recorded in an academically sound essay.
+A thesis is an academic essay, written by the student in consultation with two supervisors.
+The thesis must show that the student is capable of analysing existing literature in a critical manner, and of conducting independent research.
+Moreover, this process must be recorded in an academically sound report.

 In assessing the quality of the thesis, the following aspects play an important role: